1. Make school visits an expectation

 3. Give each governor a responsibility

-Encourage more engagement by empowering them to take ownership of monitoring their area, which should include school visits.
+Keep governors engaged by giving them ownership of monitoring their area, including with school visits.

 - A specific subject or area, or